files-community/Website/README.md

 pnpm run lint
 ```

+Additionally, we use [lint-staged](https://github.com/okonet/lint-staged) to automatically format all changed files before committing them, ensuring that all code is formatted consistently.

 ### Compiling & Distribution

 We currently use [SvelteKit's cloudflare adapter](https://www.npmjs.com/package/@sveltejs/adapter-cloudflare) module, which allows us to deploy to cloudflare.
 To simply build a production bundle, use the following script: